telerik/kendo-ui-builder/docs/authentication-authorization/authentication.md

 * (Required) **Authorization Endpoint**&mdash;Represents the URL that is used to obtain an authorization grant.
 * (Required) **Client ID**&mdash;Represents the application identifier as registered with the OAuth2 provider.
 * (Required) **Response Type**&mdash;Represents the type of response demanded by the OAuth2 provider.
 Defaults to `token`.
 * (Required) **Scope**&mdash;Represents the scope that is requested by the OAuth2 provider.
-Defaults to `openid email`.
+Defaults to `email`.
 Even though in the OAuth 2.0 protocol the field is optional, it is mandatory here because in practice every OAuth2 provider has a basic scope.

 ### Basic